buscapy/wa-gpt-bot/README.md

 - `emails_from_email`: (default: `"info@example.com"`) The email account to send emails from, you can set it later in .env.
 - `postgres_password`: (default: `"changethis"`) The password for the PostgreSQL database, stored in .env, you can generate one with the method above.
 - `sentry_dsn`: (default: "") The DSN for Sentry, if you are using it, you can set it later in .env.
+- `openai_api_key`: (default: "") The API key for OpenAI.
+Required for features that interact with OpenAI.

 ## Backend Development